By Poulomi Das Mar. 07, 2019

 Moreover, Sonchiriya’s female protagonists don’t serve the male gaze – a flaw that afflicts a majority of Hindi female characters written by male writers.
 Their traits or the film’s sub-plots aren’t packaged or heightened keeping in mind what appeals to the male audience.
 Instead, the writers try to do justice to their narrative arc – that Phooliya, Indumati, and the young girl are fighting a lost battle is made amply evident, without any pretence of misguided hope.

 Chaubey and Sharma etch out their characters with the kind of insight and sensitivity that makes their pain feel authentic: The violence that shadows their lives is brought alive on screen without objectifying their pain or sexualising it.
 For instance, we’re only told of Indumati’s rape and retaliation, instead of witnessing it – the same way Phooliya exacting revenge from her perpetrator happens off screen.
 In fact, Sonchiriya’s biggest accomplishment is in not outrightly proclaiming that women escape the injustices that mark their existence; but in emphasising that they’re given no other option but to survive it.

-But this assumption that male writers are incapable of attempting to understand the intricacies of the female experience is a sexist thought in itself, resorting to the tired cliche that women are completely inscrutable.
+But this assumption that male writers are incapable of attempting to understand the female experience is a sexist thought in itself, resorting to the tired cliche that women are completely inscrutable.
 It’s precisely the assumption that Abhishek Chaubey and Sudip Sharma attempt to correct.
 Sonchiriya might not have set the box office afire – but it does feel like a step in the right direction.

 When not obsessing over TV shows, planning unaffordable vacations, or stuffing her face with french fries, Poulomi likes believing that some day her sense of humour will be darker than her under-eye circles.